 Oh and before you do anything, don’t forget to toast your engagement several times before you make a single decision.
 (And then, look at these tips and tricks our readers have come up with for making planning a little chiller.)

 Organize Your wedding planning tools

-This wedding (sadly) isn’t going to plan itself.
+This wedding planning (sadly) isn’t going to happen on it’s own.
 And that means that if you don’t want to lose your mind, you’re going to need some tools to help organize this thing, as well as some places to get sage advice.
 Let’s talk about where you should start.

 the APW books that will help: You’re going to spend a lot of planning Googling.
 And while we can’t tell you which caterer is the best in your particular city, the APW books can save you from having to Google where to even begin.
 The first will walk you through what you need to know to save time, money, and sanity, and the #APWPlanner can basically plan your wedding for you.
 (And if you think you might not make it through two whole books, then please at least read the most important bits.)

 checklists galore: Before you even get started with actual wedding planning, you’ll want a place to keep track of everything.
 If you haven’t already signed up for the Zola App, it includes a free, customizable checklist that you can access and update anytime and anywhere.
 Add the tasks you want, delete ones you don’t need, then Zola will help remind you to get it done.
 (They can even personalize your checklist to your religion or culture and then autofill your to-do list accordingly.)